leo-r-jia/Cotiss-Anon_Feedback/README.md

 ### Route 53 Final

-Using Amazon Route 53, all traffic to the domain previously registered `cotiss-anon-feedback.com` was routed to the CloudFront distribution.
-Now, there is no S3 bucket to manage everytime an update needs to be made live.
+Using Amazon Route 53, all traffic to the domain previously registered `cotiss-anon-feedback.com` is now routed to the Amplify app.
 All traffic going to the http port will be redirected to https, providing a layer of security.
+An Amazon issued certificate is issued for `cotiss-anon-feedback.com` and `www.cotiss-anon-feedback.com` using AWS Certificate Manager.

 ### Micro Services and APIs Final